PRiME Advanced

 Diagnosing Learner Performance: Feedback Conversations

-This 2 hour workshop which runs on Zoom, is designed to increase your knowledge and skills when participating in learning conversations with students.
+This 2 hour workshop which runs on Microsoft Team is designed to increase your knowledge and skills when participating in learning conversations with students.

 There are 2 CPD points associated with attending this workshop, from Royal College of Physicians UK.

 The following workshops will be run on Microsoft Teams.
-Please register if you wish to attend, at least 12 hours ahead of the start time, using the following links below:
+Please register if you wish to attend, at least 12 hours ahead of the start time, using the following links below which will generate a joining calendar invite or email with the joining link from Teams directly:

 Monday 22nd December 2025: 9:30-11:30am